sandrolain/httpcache/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE.txt)
 [![GoDoc](https://godoc.org/github.com/sandrolain/httpcache?status.svg)](https://godoc.org/github.com/sandrolain/httpcache)

-**Package httpcache** provides an `http.RoundTripper` implementation that works as a mostly [RFC 7234](https://tools.ietf.org/html/rfc7234) compliant cache for HTTP responses.
+**Package httpcache** provides an `http.RoundTripper` implementation that works as a mostly [RFC 9111](https://www.rfc-editor.org/rfc/rfc9111.html) (HTTP Caching) compliant cache for HTTP responses.
 It improves application performance by reducing redundant HTTP requests and supports various backends for use cases such as API caching, web scraping, and microservices.

+> **RFC Compliance**: This implementation follows RFC 9111 (2022), which obsoletes RFC 7234 (2014).
+See the [compliance features](#features) for details on supported directives and behaviors.

 > **Note**: This is a maintained fork of [gregjones/httpcache](https://github.com/gregjones/httpcache), which is no longer actively maintained.
 This fork aims to modernize the codebase while maintaining backward compatibility, fix bugs, and add new features.